Service Beyond Expectation

 The Consumer Finance Protection Bureau (CFPB) has instituted this new process that will allow the consumer a "know before you owe" time period before signing the final Note and Deed of Trust and Escrow Instructions.
 The procedure will be for the Lender (formerly the Escrow Company) to prepare a Closing Disclosure statement that is to be delivered 3 days prior to the signing of the final Loan Papers.
 The delivery of the document will have to be acknowledged by the borrower before the 3-day period can start, and the 3 days are business days not including Sunday or Holidays starting at midnight the day the borrower signs.
 If the delivery method is to be done through the mail then it will be a mandatory 7-day wait.
 If at any point anything needs to be adjusted or changed regarding the costs of the loan, or if there are going to be any additional credits from Buyer, Seller, Lender or Brokers the process will have to start over again with the issuance of a new Closing Disclosure Statement.
 The variance in change that will trigger another disclosure and disclosure period is .125% of the loan amount.

 **Update as of August 2018, all is going well with TRID and the new procedures, it still adds time and money for consumers, however.
-Escrows periods have improved Average 30 days or less.
+Escrows periods have improved Average of 30 days or less.

 Draw The Loan Documents: